laminar-protocol/oracle-server/README.md

 ## Run

-You can start oracle server via `yarn start`, with some environment variables.
+To start an oracle server, use `yarn start`, with environment variables explained in the following part.

 ### Environment variables